The Critical Role of Process Servers in Foreclosure Proceedings

 Skip Tracing Services

-In some cases, borrowers may have moved or are actively avoiding service.
-That’s when skip tracing becomes essential.
-Using specialized tools and databases, experts can locate hard-to-find defendants so proper service can be completed, and the legal process can move forward.
+In many cases, borrowers will move or even actively avoid service.
+That is when skip tracing becomes essential.
+Using specialized tools and databases, experts can locate hard-to-find defendants so that the proper individuals are served and the legal process can move forward.

 Foreclosure actions sometimes involve more than just the borrower.
-There may be tenants or other occupants who also need to be notified.
-A process server ensures all relevant parties receive the necessary documents, so no legal steps are missed.
+There may be tenants or other occupants who need to be notified.
+A process server must ensure that all relevant parties receive the necessary documents.

 Filing Proof of Service